NElhamy/Donut-Blender/README.md

 - Exploring advanced techniques in Blender, such as animation, physics simulations, or character modeling
 - Incorporating the donut model into a larger scene or project
 - Sharing renders or animations created with the donut model on social media or portfolio websites

-## Acknowledgments

-This project is based on the Donut Tutorial by Blender Guru.
-I would like to express my gratitude to Blender Guru for providing such a comprehensive and beginner-friendly tutorial, which helped me learn the basics of Blender.